 There are three main varieties:

-Usually called just “broccoli”, is the most common variety and its colour is dark green.
+Usually called just “broccoli”, it is the most common variety and its colour is dark green.

 Also called purple cauliflower, resembles a cauliflower with purple florets.
 This variety is common in Northern Europe and might be hard to find in other countries.